JL907/Sett/README.md

 * Haymaker updated visual effect.
 * Haymaker now does TRUE damage.
 * Haymaker should now hit enemies directly infront of Sett.
+* Fixed an issue that caused Show Stopper to retain its hidden invincibility after the skill ended

 ## Discord
 https://discord.gg/aYuS9Wsxxx